Universal Sparse Autoencoders: Interpretable Cross-Model Concept Alignment

 How many concepts discovered under our universal training regime are present in an independently trained SAE for a single model?
 Further, what percentage of highly universal concepts appear in these same independently trained SAEs?
 To assess the alignment between independently-trained and universal SAEs, we analyze the similarity of their learned conceptual spaces.
 We quantify concept overlap by computing pairwise cosine similarities between decoder vectors and use the Hungarian algorithm~\cite{kuhn1955hungarian} to optimally align concepts, measuring consistency across models.

 Figure~\ref{fig:ROC_MCS} presents concept consistency distributions across models.
 For a baseline to compare against, we sample concept vectors from normal distributions, where the mean and variance are those of each independent model's dictionary.
 We observe that ViT has the strongest concept overlap with $38\%$ of its concepts having a cosine similarity $>0.5$ with its independent counterpart.
 This suggests ViT's conceptual representation under the independent SAE objective is most well preserved under universal training.
 USAEs achieve far better performance than the baseline (Area Under the Curve (AUC)=$0.13$) across models, suggesting that universal training preserves meaningful concept alignments rather than learn entirely new representations.
 On the other hand the relatively low proportion of overlap ($23\%$ and $26\%$ for SigLIP and DinoV2, respectively) for concepts indicates that \textbf{universal training discovers concepts that may not emerge in independent training}.

-Importantly, this distribution remains when looking at the \textit{top 1,000 co-firing} concepts (see Sec.~\ref{sec:appendix_quant}).
+When looking at the \textit{top 1,000 co-firing} concepts (see Sec.~\ref{sec:appendix_quant}) we find an overall increase in consistency between individual and universal concepts: the most universal (highest co-firing) concepts are more likely to be found in each model's respective independently trained SAE.
 Universal training naturally selects for concepts that are well-represented across all models, since these will better minimize the total reconstruction loss, biasing towards discovering fundamental visual concepts that all models have learned to represent.
 Independently trained SAEs have no such selection pressure, learning to represent any concept that helps reconstruction, including architecture or objective specific concepts that are not universal.